-Capital Impact is leveraging funding from DHCD to deploy at least $20 million in low-cost and flexible financing to private nonprofit and mission-driven for-profit developers that have multifamily housing projects in the District.
+Capital Impact is leveraging funding from DHCD to deploy over $50 million in low-cost, flexible financing to private nonprofit and mission-driven for-profit developers who are committed to preserving affordable rents and improving living standards for existing tenants at multifamily housing projects (5 or more units) in the District.

-A unique aspect of the program is how it works to support the Tenant Opportunity to Purchase Act (TOPA).
-The Act gives residents of for-sale, multifamily, residential properties the right of first refusal to buy their properties, allowing them to work with mission-driven developers to purchase the buildings.
-This helps keeps rents affordable and prevents residents from being displaced in the face of rapid gentrification in mixed-income neighborhoods.
+A unique aspect of the program is how it works to support the Tenant Opportunity to Purchase Act (TOPA), which gives tenants the right of first refusal to buy their buildings when existing landlords decide to sell.
+Utilizing low-cost financing from the DHCD Preservation Fund and often working with Community Based Non-Profit Organizations (CBOs) and partnering with mission-driven developers, tenants are empowered to purchase their buildings or select their new landlords.
+This helps keep rents affordable and prevents residents from being displaced in the face of rapid gentrification in mixed-income neighborhoods.

 Key features of the D.C.
 DHCD Preservation Fund:

-- Eligible projects must have at least 5 units, be located entirely within the District of Columbia, and have at least 50% of the units reserved for households earning less than 80% of the median household income.
+- Eligible projects must have at least 5 units, be located entirely within the District of Columbia, and have at least 50% of the units affordable to and occupied by households earning less than 80% of the median family income (MFI)

 - Loan proceeds can be used for acquisition and pre-development costs, including third-party assessments, environmental remediation, and critical repairs.

 - Preference will be given to projects that most meet Capital Impact Partners’ community impact standards.

 - Developers must commit to maintain affordability for a minimum of 10 years.